Last Updated on June 2, 2021 by Natasha Amar

-The city of Al Ain in UAE feels like a calm and refreshing escape from the urban bustle of both Dubai and Abu Dhabi, making it a great weekend getaway.
+The city of Al Ain in UAE feels like a calm and refreshing escape from the urban bustle of both Dubai and Abu Dhabi, making it a great weekend getaway, or even an easy day trip from Dubai.
 It is especially enjoyable when the weather allows for time outdoors, like it does from October to April.
 Moreover, Al Ain is closer than you think, at just a 90-minute drive from Dubai.

 For those of us who grew up in Dubai, Al Ain actually reminds us of what our city looked like before the skyscrapers, flyovers and Bond movie-like bridges.
 Al Ain roads, flanked by date palm trees, are quieter.
 There’s no crazy traffic rush, and you can see the sky over the lovely (not intrusively towering) houses, villas, and buildings.
 For anxious drivers like me, Al Ain feels soothing and tranquil.